It doesn’t set off alarms. You can’t hear it or see it.

 As well as you stay ahead of repairs around the house, do you know how to detect water leakage in walls?

 Through our water removal services here in Chicago, we see so many homeowner headaches caused by water leaks inside walls.
-When you know what to look for, it’s easier to spot a hidden water leakage problem.
+When you know what to look for, it’s easier to spot a hidden water leakage problem and fix the problem.

 When a frozen pipe bursts or a drain backs up, you know something’s wrong right away.
 You quickly identify the source, pinpoint the problem and take care of repairs.

 When a slow leak starts inside your home’s walls, it doesn’t attract attention, but it does leave solid clues.
 If you know how to detect water leakage in walls, you can minimize potentially serious damage.

 Be on the lookout for these 12 signs of water leaks behind your drywall.

 As water slowly drips from a leaky pipe inside the wall, flooring and sheetrock stay damp and develop an odor similar to wet cardboard.
 It generates a musty smell that can help you find hidden leaks.

 Power Tip: Structural materials can retain water like a sponge, so peculiar smells may be your only sign of leaks behind the walls.

 Mold usually grows in wet areas like kitchens, baths and laundry rooms.
 If you spot the stuff on walls or baseboards in other rooms of the house, it’s a good indicator of undetected water leaks.

 Power Tip: Any patches of mold larger than a few square feet should always be taken care of by a restoration company that provides certified mold removal and remediation.